aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAwsSecretsManagerPlugin.md

 ## Enabling the AWS Secrets Manager Connection Plugin
+> [!WARNING]\
-> :warning: **Note:** To use this plugin, you must include the runtime dependencies [Jackson Databind](https://central.sonatype.com/artifact/com.fasterxml.jackson.core/jackson-databind) and [AWS Secrets Manager](https://central.sonatype.com/artifact/software.amazon.awssdk/secretsmanager) in your project.
-These parameters are required for the AWS Advanced JDBC Wrapper to pass database credentials to the underlying driver.
+> To use this plugin, you must include the runtime dependencies [Jackson Databind](https://central.sonatype.com/artifact/com.fasterxml.jackson.core/jackson-databind) and [AWS Secrets Manager](https://central.sonatype.com/artifact/software.amazon.awssdk/secretsmanager) in your project.
+These dependencies are required for the AWS Advanced JDBC Wrapper to pass database credentials to the underlying driver.

+> [!WARNING]\
+> To use this plugin, you must provide valid AWS credentials.
+The AWS SDK relies on the AWS SDK credential provider chain to authenticate with AWS services.
+If you are using temporary credentials (such as those obtained through AWS STS, IAM roles, or SSO), be aware that these credentials have an expiration time.
+AWS SDK exceptions will occur and the plugin will not work properly if your credentials expire without being refreshed or replaced.
+To avoid interruptions:
+> - Ensure your credential provider supports automatic refresh (most AWS SDK credential providers do this automatically)
+> - Monitor credential expiration times in production environments
+> - Configure appropriate session durations for temporary credentials
+> - Implement proper error handling for credential-related failures
+>
+> For more information on configuring AWS credentials, see our [AWS credentials documentation](../AwsCredentials.md)

 To enable the AWS Secrets Manager Connection Plugin, add the plugin code `awsSecretsManager` to the [`wrapperPlugins`](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters) value, or to the current [driver profile](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters).